metamorph-inc/openmeta-mms/docs/source/tutorials/hello_world/hello_world_creating_a_team.rst

 Creating a Team
 ===============

-Now that we have modeled ourself some fellow team members, let's create a most basic organizational structure by organizing the modeled persons into a team.
+Now that we have modeled ourselves some fellow team members, let's create a most basic organizational structure by organizing the modeled persons into a team.

 Adding a Component Assemblies Folder
 ------------------------------------

-Just as we did before creating a *Component*, we need to create a *Component Assemblies* Folder.
+Just as we created a *Components* folder before creating a *Component*, we need to create a *Component Assemblies* Folder before creating a *Component Assembly*.

 #.
 Right-click on the **RootFolder** in the GME Browser, and choose
    :menuselection:`Insert Folder --> Component Assemblies`.